IBM/vscode-ibmi-projectexplorer/docs/pages/jobLog/viewing-job-logs.md

 <img src="/assets/joblog_files.png" width="300">

 This copy process is automatic when invoking build or compile action for `IBM i Project Explorer` projects.
-For `Code for IBM i` actions the downloading of these files can be configured by the `postdownLoad` attribute in the `actions.json`  file.
+For `Code for IBM i` actions the downloading of these files can be configured by the `postDownload` attribute in the `actions.json`  file.
 The `.evfevent` directory specified here is necessary to get the compiler errors in the `Problems` view.

 ![Configure download of .logs directory](../../assets/jl_actions_postdownload.png)